 - Jill survives; Albert Wesker is killed; the Spencer Mansion is left as it is along with Tyrant.

 Returning from the original is the Python Magnum Revolver.
-Simply massive in size, the Python is the second most powerful weapon in the game behind the Rocket Launcher and the Defense Gun.
+Simply massive in size, the Python is the third most powerful weapon in the game behind the Rocket Launcher and the Defense Gun.
 It can kill all lesser enemies just with one shot and is a reliable contender against boss battles.
 Though as one may expect, ammunition is terribly scarce.

 Barry Burton's own custom magnum revolver, the Anaconda is pretty much the exact same weapon in both power and appearance as the Python.
 It can also only be attained during Jill Valentine's story, and even then only if the player decides against giving Barry his gun back during the Lisa Trevor boss battle.
-However, the magnum ammo players find throughout the mansion isn't compatible with the Anaconda and as such becomes useless once all of its 6 rounds are used up.
+However, the magnum ammo players find throughout the mansion isn't compatible with the Anaconda and as such becomes useless once all of its six rounds are used up.

-A small two-shot pistol, though with only 1 round left after the other was used by an Umbrella researcher to commit suicide, the Defense Gun is an unsuspectingly powerful weapon that packs about as much power as 3 shots from a Colt Python.
+A small two-shot pistol, though with only one round left after the other was used by an Umbrella researcher to commit suicide, the Defense Gun is an unsuspectingly powerful weapon that packs about as much power as three shots from a Colt Python.
 However, because no further ammunition can be found, it is generally suited to being reserved for a boss battle more so than a regular enemy.

 About as reliable as ever, the remake's shotgun has a strong kick and plenty of power, making it a fine choice for just about any enemy across the game.
 It can kill a zombie outright with just a single shot when aimed at the head, and it can even keep Hunters at bay as well.
 When facing against certain boss battles, like Plant 42, the character will be shown to aim down the barrel whereas they usually aim from the hip.

 Richard Aiken's weapon of choice, the Assault Shotgun can only be attained if players manage to give him the serum to help remedy his poison infection in time.
-Richard doesn't give players his gun himself, however, and will instead be left as a 'parting gift' after he is killed either by Neptune (Chris' story) or Yawn (Jill's story).
+Richard doesn't give players his gun himself, however, and will instead be left as a 'parting gift' after he is killed either by Neptune (Chris's story) or Yawn (Jill's story).
 Once acquired, it then makes the original shotgun practically obsolete, as it can hold more ammunition and is slightly more powerful.

 Once again only available in Jill Valentine's story, the Grenade Launcher is a powerful and diverse weapon that has access to a small variety of grenade types.
 There are the regular explosive grenade rounds, which do a sizeable amount of damage against just about anything; flame rounds, which while powerful, are especially effective against such creatures as Plant 42; and acid, which has a decent degree of splash and continuous damage.